emin63/epython/README.md

 4. Typing `C-c e` in the python buffer with the point on the start of a doctest failure will generate an ediff showing the doctest mismatch.
-5. When flymake is running, using `C-c j` and `C-c k` will go to the previous/next flymake failure while `C-c l` will display what flymake finds objectionable on the current line.
-6. Typing `C-c p` will push the current buffer to python.
+5. Typing `C-c p` will push the current buffer to python.
 This is useful to evaluate the buffer if it is set to run doctests with a line like